kubernetes/enhancements/keps/sig-api-machinery/4330-compatibility-versions/README.md

 ## Proposal

-### Flags
+### Component Flags

 Kubernetes components (apiservers, controller managers, schedulers) will offer a `--compatibility-version` flag that can be set to any of the previous three minor versions.
-If unset, the compatibility version defaults to the minor version of the binary.
+If unset, the compatibility version defaults to the `<major.minor>` version of the binary version.

 ### Feature Compatibility Versioning